YYFR/starlet/README.md

 ## Problems

 I have had many stressfull problems whilst creating this site.
-Firstly I had been using the terminal incorrectly, which resulted in none of my work being submitted to GitHub for the first part of my project, I luckily didn't lose any of my work.
+Firstly I had been using the terminal incorrectly, which resulted in none of my work being submitted to GitHub for the first part of my project.
 I also stupidly didn't document my problems straight away and relied on remebering my problems which didn't work.

 I have also tried to use Bootstrap in my project, however I only added it in middle of the project so it messed up some of the styles that were already working well, so I decided not to include it.